 - 7.1 National planning policy, as set out in the National Planning Policy Framework, encourages the use of alternatives to primary aggregates.
-The guidelines for the provision of aggregates over the period from 2005 to 2020, published in June 2009, assume a significant portion of the supply will be met from recycled and secondary aggregates (see Table 2.1). - 7.2 The 2017 aggregates monitoring survey collected data on sales of recycled and secondary materials for aggregate use.
+The guidelines for the provision of aggregates over the period from 2005 to 2020, published in June 2009, assume a significant portion of the supply will be met from recycled and secondary aggregates (see Table 2.1). - 7.2 The 2018 aggregates monitoring survey collected data on sales of recycled and secondary materials for aggregate use.
 This involved surveying the operators of 'fixed' construction and demolition recycling sites and secondary aggregates producers in North East England.
-The figures should, be treated with some degree of caution as not all producers in North East England responded to the survey and have thus not been included in the figures.
+The figures should, be treated with some degree of caution as not all producers in North East England responded to the survey and thus have not been included in the figures.
 In addition, the survey does not include mobile crushers and screens which are known to make a significant contribution in terms of the quantities of construction and demolition waste recycled for aggregate uses. - 7.3 In North East England recycled aggregates are produced from construction and demolition projects and secondary aggregates are produced from industrial byproducts.
-Secondary aggregates are produced from pulverised fuel ash and furnace bottom ash at the Lynemouth Power Station in Northumberland (although this site did not produce aggregates in 2017), ash from the Energy for Waste Plant at Haverton Hill on Teesside and materials originating from the steelworks at Redcar.
-Table 6.1 records recycled and secondary aggregate sales in North East England of over 1.3 million tonnes in 2017. - 7.4 Sales of recycled and secondary aggregates from North East England in 2016 are at a similar level to those in the previous monitoring periods but have increased from 2015.
+Secondary aggregates are produced from pulverised fuel ash and furnace bottom ash at the Lynemouth Power Station in Northumberland (although this site did not produce aggregates in 2018), ash from the Energy for Waste Plant at Haverton Hill on Teesside and materials originating from the steelworks at Redcar.
+Table 6.1 records recycled and secondary aggregate sales in North East England of over 1.3 million tonnes in 2018. - 7.4 Sales of recycled and secondary aggregates from North East England in 2018 are at a similar level to those in the previous monitoring periods.
 The deficiencies with the data make it difficult to analyse these trends in any detail. - 7.5 Observations are that the economic downturn resulted in a reduction in construction activity and also resulted in a number of sites in North East England ceasing production of recycled aggregates and this has had an impact on the level of sales recorded by the survey.
-It is also noted that there were no sales of ash from Lynemouth Power Station in 2017 due to work taking place to convert the power station to 100% biomass-firing.
+It is also noted that there were no sales of ash from Lynemouth Power Station in 2018 due to work taking place to convert the power station to 100% biomass-firing.
 Ash in storage can be extracted for use as an aggregate material.

-Table 7.1: Sales of recycled and secondary aggregates in North East England, 2017 (thousand tonnes)
+Table 7.1: Sales of recycled and secondary aggregates in North East England, 2018 (thousand tonnes)

-2017 (thousand tonnes County Durham Northumber- land Tees Valley Tyne and Wear North East England Construction and demolition waste 19.3 119.0 48.9 270.8 460.7 Road planings 42.0 5.0 0.0 16.1 81.8 Spent railway track ballast 0.0 0.0 0.0 20.0 20.0 Colliery spoil 0.0 0.0 0.0 0.0 0.0 Furnace Bottom Ash (Power stations) 0.0 0.0 0.0 0.0 0.0 Pulverised Fuel Ash (Power stations) 0.0 0.0 0.0 0.0 0.0 Incinerator Bottom Ash (Energy from Waste) 0.0 0.0 214.6 0.0 214.6 Slag: Blast furnace and basic oxygen furnace 0.0 0.0 600.0 0.0 600.0 Spent foundry sand 0.0 0.0 0.0 0.0 0.0 Waste glass 0.0 0.0 0.0 0.0 0.0 Other 0.0 0.0 0.0 0.0 0.0 Total 61.3 124.0 863.5 328.2 1,377.2
+2018 (thousand tonnes County Durham Northumber- land Tees Valley Tyne and Wear North East England Construction and demolition waste 19.5 92.5 48.9 175.6 336.5 Road planings 42.6 5.0 0.0 24.9 72.5 Spent railway track ballast 0.0 0.0 0.0 20.0 20.0 Colliery spoil 0.0 0.0 0.0 0.0 0.0 Furnace Bottom Ash (Power stations) 0.0 0.0 0.0 0.0 0.0 Pulverised Fuel Ash (Power stations) 0.0 0.0 0.0 0.0 0.0 Incinerator Bottom Ash (Energy from Waste) 0.0 0.0 186.2 0.0 186.2 Slag: Blast furnace and basic oxygen furnace 0.0 0.0 600.0 0.0 600.0 Spent foundry sand 0.0 0.0 0.0 0.0 0.0 Waste glass 0.0 0.0 0.0 0.0 0.0 Other 0.0 0.0 0.0 40.9 40.9 Total 62.1 97.5 835.1 261.4 1,256.1